-So long as Messrs.
-Wheeler, Sheen or Adams are terminated without Cause, they are not required to perform any further agreement or action in order to receive these benefits.
-However, in connection with these employment agreements, each of them have agreed that he will not disclose or misappropriate any confidential information of the Company and that all intellectual property developed by them is the property of the Company.
+So long as Mr. Adams is terminated without Cause, he is not required to perform any further agreement or action in order to receive these benefits.
+However, in connection with his employment agreement, he has agreed that he will not disclose or misappropriate any confidential information of the Company and that all intellectual property developed by him is the property of the Company.